jgato/jgato/random_docs/ztp-long-siteconfigs.md

 this would help you to determine the limits aproximately.

+> More production environments will have longer base cluster definition (this does not affect too much) and longer nodes definitions (that would affect much more to this 332 nodes).
+Consider better the number of lines (even if still not 100% accurate)

 # Fixed Kustomize

 with a Kustomize fixed version we can go higher, here I just want to try how much is feasible until it takes to long to render all the content: